TimoSavi/ceif/docs/manual.md

 Value separator for d,a and v can be given by option -e.

 ### User rc-file
-Some defaults can be read from user specific rc file ~/.ceifrc.
+Some defaults can be read from user specific rc-file ~/.ceifrc.
 File has variable-value pairs separated by whitespace.
 Comments start with #.
 These values can be overriden by command options and saved forest data (read using option -r).

 Following variables are supported: